gsmecher/tuberd/README.rst

 Tuber is licensed using the 3-clause BSD license (BSD-3-Clause).
 This software is intended to be useful, and its licensing is intended to be pragmatic.
-If licensing is a stumbling block for you, please contact me at present, you are encouraged to contact Graeme Smecher at `gsmecher@threespeedlogic.com
+If licensing is a stumbling block for you, please contact me at `gsmecher@threespeedlogic.com <mailto:gsmecher@threespeedlogic.com>`_.
-<mailto:gsmecher@threespeedlogic.com>`_.

 .. _Tuber: https://github.com/gsmecher/tuber
 .. _GPLv3: https://www.gnu.org/licenses/gpl-3.0.en.html